 Ever since Botox emerged in the 1980s, people have been using this injectable to cheat the aging process.
 But how does Botox work?
-And are there any long-term effects to keep in mind before making that appointment?
+And are there any long-term effects to consider before making that appointment?
 Keep reading to learn about the good (and not-so-good) long-term effects of Botox.

 What is Botox?